SarathVenky/Messaging/README.md

  Get Messages received by Receiver
  Get a Single Message by Id of the message

+This API has been developed as Sprint boot Application.

-H2 in memory data base is used to storing messages and retrieving them.
+H2 as in memory data base is used to storing messages and retrieving them.

 Flyway has been used for data base migration.